Findoku/Tiger-Party/README.md

 In the biggest feats page, you can click on the players names and it takes you to a page where it talks about their career stats.
 In the player page where it talks about the career stats, it also mentions if they are a manager and if they are inducted in the Hall of Fame, a photo will show indicating that.
 We also added a team stats page where it talks about the team as a whole and states if the team has ever won a world series.
+We also made it simple to find the teams when trying to select a team because you can just search it.
+We made the page stubborn when you are not logged in or banned.
+If you are banned, you cant go anywhere except for the banned page to where you have to logout.
+If you are not logged in, you cant access any other page.
+Only logged in admins can access the admin page.